Principles

 Atmosphere is the unit.

 Not notes.
 Not accords.
-The unit of capture and render is the felt-atmosphere of a place.
+The unit of capture and translation is the remembered atmosphere of a place.
 The notes serve the atmosphere, not the other way around.

 06